Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 - **[Figma](https://www.figma.com/files/recent)** - To create wireframe

 ## Testing

+All links within the site function correctly and take you to the appropiate section.
+The submit button takes you to the top of the page as there is no
+All links will function, but the social media links will open the main page of that particular platform.
+The "Send us your details" button will return to the home section.
+Custom CCS code is written for every button comfort design.

+This site was tested across multiple screen sizes on Chrome, Safari and Internet Explore To ensure compatibility and responsiveness it was also tested on an android based mobile device (OnePlus5).
+When the webpage is visited on larger screens a blue box is shown on the upper right side of the screen.
+This will disappear on smaller screens the box is used for direct to call actions and social media.
+A navigation bar is shown all the time and will transform to an option bar on smaller phone screens.

+The text and card-decks will properly align on every screen size.
+The card-decks have some extra CSS code to improve alignment of the content within the cards.
+The footer will place the text beneath each other to make it better readable for smaller screens.

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.